dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 there in the DNA of the mosquito population.
 No more dengue fever.
 Now we have prevelant Zika and people don't die as much so that's nice.
-The problem is, well, now their babies live on and suffer from intellectual disabilities for the rest of their life.
+The problem is, well, now their babies live on and suffer from "intellectual disabilities" for the rest of their life.

 Ok, that's bad.
 So it's unquestionable that no one would ... question Zika right?
 Good!
 Then if we want to map a pattern language to it, we